 As the first step towards completing a dissertation, the student must prepare and defend a Research Proposal.
 The purpose of the proposal is to give the faculty an opportunity to give feedback on the student’s research direction, and to make sure they are developing into able communicators.

-The Ph.D. thesis committee consists of five faculty members: the student’s advisor, three additional members from the ML PhD program, and one faculty member external to the ML program.
+The Ph.D. thesis committee consists of five faculty members, including the three ML Ph.D.
+Program Faculty who served on the proposal committee, and two additional members.
+At least one member must be external to the ML Ph.D. program.
 The committee is charged with approving the written dissertation and administering the final defense.
 The defense consists of a public seminar followed by oral examination from the thesis committee.

 Institute guidelines and requirements for formatting the document can be found in the Georgia Institute of Technology Graduate Studies Thesis and Dissertation Manual.

 *The Research Proposal and Ph.D.
 Thesis both require several forms before and after scheduling and moving forward with these milestones.
 Please review the ML Handbook and contact the ML Academic Advisor, Stephanie Niebuhr at email@example.com at least one month prior to express the intent of submitting your thesis proposal or defense, review coursework (due at the time of the proposal) and committee requirements, and clarify all details of the process.